 Disclaimer: While we fully endorse this product, this is not a paid advertisement.
-We weren't compensated to review it, we purchased it ourselves 8 years ago and we've been using it since then as part of our homeschool curriculum and system of child training and family discipleship.
+We weren't compensated to review it, we purchased it ourselves 11 years ago and we've been using it as part of our homeschool curriculum and system of child training and family discipleship.

 Have you ever told your children that you expect "orderliness", or "diligence", or "gratefulness" from them, only to have them look at you with a mystified expression on their face revealing that they have no idea what you're talking about?
-Or maybe when you tell them that you expect these types of character traits they ask you "...Why?" and then find that you can't actually explain that character trait to them in a way they can understand it?
+Or maybe when you tell them that you expect this type of character they ask you "...Why?" and then find that you can't actually explain that character trait to them in a way they can understand and apply it?
 I certainly found this to be true for me!
-I began to discover how vague descriptions of character traits were to children and how that made them very difficult to understand.
-When I actually tried to come up with an explanation of what I desired and what they needed to develop it was not something the children could follow easily, and my description was still not specific enough.
+I began to discover how vague descriptions of character traits were to children and how that made character very difficult to understand.
 Let's look at,

 - What is "character" exactly, anyway?